reedrainer/Spelling-test-revision/README.md

-# python_bits
+# Spelling test revision.
-A few simple bits and peices in python.
+A program for helping with revision for spelling tests.
 Hi all, made this for my daughter.
 The idea being that she can have a play with some code as well as learning her weekly spellings.

 You will need to install gtts via pip (the python package manager)